jasvinderahuja/data_structures_and_algorithms/README.md

 ## Motiation and Background
 I recently had an interview where among other things, I could not code in Python in the time given.
 Over the years, my coding journey began with C++.
 Then Perl was the big thing for Biology, and later in 2016 I began my R journey with a little Python.
 Now, I believe for the next part of my Data Science journey, Python is mainstage.

-Here, I will be coding some basic algorithms, in addition to following a fun book "Impractical Python Projects" by Lee Vaughan.
+Here, I will be coding some basic algorithms, and go onto leetcode questions for practicing Python.

-Out of the box, I love the quote - "You can always count on the Americans to do the right thing after they have tried everything else" - Weakly linked to Winston Churchill.
-So now after presenting myself as a data scientist for years, I will practice algorithms and code in Python!!
+I love the quote from - "Impractical Python Projects" by Lee Vaughan. - "You can always count on the Americans to do the right thing after they have tried everything else" - Weakly linked to Winston Churchill.

+So now after using data science methods for years, I will practice algorithms and learn to code fluently in Python!!

 I have ideas to present this code, but for now it lies in the src folder.